crosscompute/pycon-2024/README.md

-This is a test to check how github actiins can modify a pull request or commit push.
+This is a test to check how actions can modify a pull request or commit push.

+Actions send email notifications in failure which can generate a lot of noise if your are trying to debug the action itself.

+In girum imus nocte et consumimur igni.